mitsuba-renderer/mitsuba3/docs/src/python_interface/parsing_xml.rst

     # Load the scene for an XML file
     scene = load_file(filename)

+Because the scene may reference external resources like meshes and textures using relative paths specified in the XML file, Mitsuba must be informed where to look for such files.
+The code above does this via the thread-local :py:class:`mitsuba.core.FileResolver` class.

 Passing arguments to the scene
 ------------------------------

-As explained in :ref:`sec-scene-file-format-params`, a scene file can contained named parameters:
+As explained in the discussion of :ref:`Mitsuba's scene description language
+<sec-scene-file-format-params>`, a scene file can contained named parameters
+prefixed with a ``$`` sign:

 .. code-block:: xml
     :name: cbox-xml